Akselera Tech

 The Intent Tier Framework for Service Businesses

-Not all high-intent keywords are equal.
-Here is a tiered framework that prioritizes your bidding based on conversion probability and urgency.
+Not all high-intent keywords carry the same weight.
+Here is the tiered framework I use with every service business client, organized by conversion probability and urgency.

 Tier 1: Emergency & Urgency Keywords (Highest Priority)